city-services

 1) Consider Composting

 A large portion of waste in landfills is in-fact compostable material that could have been re-purposed into good-for-your-garden compost.
 Vegetable scraps, egg shell, coffee grinds, tea bags and more can all be composted.Interested in composting at home?
-Check out the RDOS compost bin sale by clicking here.
-For more information on composting at home click here
+For more information on composting at home visit the RDOS Composting and Natural Yard Care page.

 2) Try 'Grasscycling'